Novartis sells parts of Sandoz U.S. to India's Aurobindo for $900 million

 About 750 employees as well as the field representatives for the PharmaDerm branded dermatology business are expected to transfer to Aurobindo upon closing, Novartis said.

-Reporting by Nivedita Balu in Bengaluru; Editing by Gopakumar Warrier
+Reporting by Nivedita Balu in Bengaluru; Additional reprting by Michael Shields in Zurich; Editing by Gopakumar Warrier